 To be added to the scientific events notification list, please click here.

-Please join us for our next free public lecture, A Focus on Parkinson’s Disease, Thursday, Sept.
-17. This informative event will be hosted virtually and will feature presentations and a Q&A session with Parkinson’s experts.
+Please join us for our next free public lecture, Clinical Trials and Collaboration in Parkinson’s Disease, on Tuesday, April 20, 2021.
+This informative event will be hosted virtually and will feature presentations and a Q&A session with international Parkinson’s disease experts.

-Patrik Brundin, M.D., Ph.D., investigates molecular mechanisms in Parkinson’s disease, and his goals are to develop new therapies aimed at slowing or stopping disease progression or repairing damage.
+Dr. Patrik Brundin investigates molecular mechanisms in Parkinson’s disease, and his goals are to develop new therapies aimed at slowing or stopping disease progression or repairing damage.
 He is one of the top-cited researchers in the field of neurodegenerative disease and leads international efforts to repurpose drugs to treat Parkinson’s.